calvinbui/calvin.me/posts/2023/2023-04-07-new-features-and-changes/index.md

   <p>Your browser does not support the video element.</p>
 </video>

+Update: I've switched to [JavaScript](https://github.com/cferdinandi/smooth-scroll) instead of CSS.
+There were issues navigating links between pages with CSS.

 ## Page Progress Indicator

 Lastly, I've implemented a [page progress indicator](https://github.com/devjmetivier/gatsby-plugin-page-progress) top the top of each blog post.
 The red colour matches my favicon.